utkarshs3000/linux/permissions.md

 &emsp;Managing File permissions to read, write and execute files.

 &emsp;Why I practiced it:
-&emsp;Analysts secure sensitive files to maintain integrity and also to protect malicious files to be executed by a user.
+&emsp;Analysts need to know and manage file usage.

 &emsp;Commands used: